GGLAB-KU/gglab-ku.github.io/_members/intern_can-erer.md

 publications: 'author^=*Erer'

 teaser: >
-    Working on formal theorem proving with LLMs at GGLab
+    Worked on formal theorem proving with LLMs at GGLab
 profile:
     name: Salih Can Erer
     align: right